May 16 2020 - 7:30 PM

 Cindy Lee says, “I vowed to write Paul a song cycle.
 Not songs of sadness or the despair I’d felt, but songs that reflected the love I had for him, and a remembering back to the enormous flood of feelings we’d had on meeting and courting.
 I wanted to write songs that felt like they’d come from that muse-driven place we feel when we fall in love.”

 With a dozen or so solo albums to his credit, John Kruth is a singer/songwriter/multi-instrumentalist who plays mandolin, guitar, banjo, flute, harmonica and sitar.
-John currently leads the 10-piece New York-based world music ensemble TriBeCaStan, who have recorded seven albums to date.
+John currently performs with The Illustrious Ancestors.
 As a sideman John has performed and collaborated with Laurie Anderson, Violent Femmes, John Prine, King Missile, Hal Willner, Patti Smith, Allen Ginsberg, Elizabeth Swados, Sam Shepard and Ornette Coleman.

 John is the author of musical biographies including: “Bright Moments – The Life and Legacy of Rahsaan Roland Kirk”, “To Live’s To Fly – The Ballad of the Late, Great Townes Van Zandt”, and “Rhapsody in Black – The Life & Music of Roy Orbison”.
 John’s most recent book, “This Bird Has Flown – The Enduring Beauty of Rubber Soul 50 Years On,” was published in 2015 by BackBeat/Hal Leonard Books.
 As a music journalist, John’s articles have appeared in The New York Times, Rolling Stone, The Progressive, Wire (UK), Sing Out!, Wax Poetics, Folk Roots (UK), Rave (India) and So Jazz (Switzerland).
 John has taught the History of Rock ‘n’ Roll, History of Jazz and Introduction to World Music as an Adjunct Professor of Music at Manhattan College and the College of Mount Saint Vincent in Riverdale, New York.